KoppiSs/ESP32-IAQ-Weather-Monitor/README.md

 **1. Mutex Contention & UI Freezing**
 * **Issue:** Initially, the UI interactions felt sluggish.
 * **Diagnosis:** Core 0 was struggling to update the UI based on user feedback while waiting for the Wi-Fi weather API response and the continuous BME680 sensor readings.
 * **Solution:** Set up a dual-core system (Core 0 API/Sensor, Core 1 UI/LVGL).
-Refactored task scheduling and used Mutex semaphores.
+Refactored task scheduling and utilized Mutex semaphores.
 The UI is now instantly responsive.

 **2. Power Delivery & Signal Integrity**
 * **Issue:** Moving from the breadboard to the soldered perfboard resulted in a dark screen, despite successful touch inputs.